At what age is it OK to introduce solid vegan baby food?

 - You can start introducing 2-3 snacks per day such as fruit, baby rusks, peanut butter toast.

-- You can make smoothies with calcium fortified plant milks.
+- You can make smoothies with calcium-fortified plant milk.

 - Have fun introducing new vegetables, grains and fruit as part of meals with the whole family.

-- If your baby wants to wean off breast milk of formula you can now introduce drinking milk from a cup such a soy milk or calcium fortified plant milks if avoiding dairy.
+- If your baby wants to wean off breast milk of formula you can now introduce drinking milk from a cup such as soy milk or calcium-fortified plant milk, if avoiding dairy.

 - Your baby should now almost eat like you do but avoid oily, greasy, salty, spicy and sugary foods.

-- Serve good fats such as nut butters, hemps or avocado
+- Serve good fats such as nut butter, hemp or avocado

 - Serve plant-based protein such as hemp seeds, legumes or tofu everyday.